Meet the Team!

 • Mary Isaac Cargill (she/her/hers) is a fifth-year doctoral candidate in the PhD Program in Clinical Psychology.
 Mary Isaac received her M.A. in Clinical Psychology from Montclair State University and her B.A. in Psychology from the University of Virginia.
 Her research interests include identifying differences in the presentation of autism across different genders, sexualities, and cultures, as well as developing diagnostic materials that reflect those differences.
 She is also interested in understanding perceptions of autism in order to reduce stigma surrounding the condition.
 She plans to utilize these findings to develop specialized, evidence-based interventions to improve the quality of life of autistic people.

-• Arabella Peters (she/her/hers) is a second-year student in the Ph.D.
+• Arabella Peters (she/her/hers) is a third-year student in the Ph.D.
 Program in Clinical Psychology.
 She received her Bachelor of Arts in Psychology and Bachelor of Arts in Linguistics from Emory University in May 2022.
 She is interested in employing evidence-based approaches like CBT in tandem with neural markers (EEG) to tailor interventions in adolescents on the autism spectrum.
 Additionally, she is interested in the development and implementation of emotional regulation skills in neurodevelopmental disorders.

-• Tali (she/her/hers) is a 3rd-year doctoral student in the Clinical Psychology program.
+• Tali (she/her/hers) is a fourth-year doctoral student in the Clinical Psychology program.
 She graduated from Colgate University in 2021 with a B.A. in Neuroscience.
 She is interested in studying the development of social cognition, including theory of mind, communicative language processing, and emotional intelligence, and in examining the factors influencing communication between autistic and non-autistic individuals.
 Her clinical interests include evidence-based interventions for anxiety in adults and for youth with ASD and their families to improve quality of life and family relationships.

 Master Students

-• Jacob Gutierrez (He/Him) is a first-year M.A. student in the Clinical Psychology program with a child/adolescent focus.
+• Jacob Gutierrez (He/Him) is a second-year M.A. student in the Clinical Psychology program with a child/adolescent focus.
 He earned his B.A. in Psychology from Southern New Hampshire University and his B.M. in Musical Theatre from Oklahoma City University.
 He is passionate about improving the quality of life for autistic youth through evidence-based approaches, such as social skills interventions and CBT, while broadening the understanding of autistic development.
 He is equally interested in the long-term impact of childhood trauma, particularly how early experiences shape anxiety and emotional wellbeing in adulthood.
 He plans to pursue a PhD in Clinical Psychology.

-• Suleina Houston (she/her) is a first-year graduate student at Montclair State University.
+• Suleina Houston (she/her) is a second-year graduate student at Montclair State University.
 She is pursuing an MA in Clinical Psychology and plans to continue her education with the end goal of obtaining a PhD with research in forensic psychology and developmental psychopathology.
 She hopes to conduct assessments and do more psychological testing along the way.

-• Emalia Samouhos (She/Her/Hers) is a first-year graduate student in the M.A.
+• Emalia Samouhos (She/Her/Hers) is a second-year graduate student in the M.A.
 Clinical Psychology program with School Psychology Certification.
 She earned her B.A. in Psychology from Montclair State University.
 Her research interests focus on evidence-based assessment and its impact across developmental stages, with a particular emphasis on school-aged children with disabilities.
 She is passionate about implementing positive frameworks within school districts to foster inclusive, supportive, and collaborative communities.
 She also aims to expand her knowledge of both nature and nurture influences in order to design and apply effective interventions that support special education and individualized education plans.

 Research Assistants

-• Julia Rozum (She/Her/Hers) is a second-year undergraduate student at Montclair State University.
+• Julia Rozum (She/Her/Hers) is a third-year undergraduate student at Montclair State University.
 She is pursuing a BA in Psychology with a minor in Biology.
 In the future, she hopes to further her studies and pursue a Masters in Occupational therapy.
 Her interests are mental health and working with children.

-• Natalia Cifuentes is a third-year undergraduate student pursuing a BA in Psychology, with a double minor in Chemistry and Korean.
+• Natalia Cifuentes is a fourth-year undergraduate student pursuing a BA in Psychology, with a double minor in Chemistry and Korean.
 She is also part of the Pre-Medical Program at Montclair State University.
 Her goal is to attend medical school to become a psychiatrist, with a focus on the branch of neuropsychiatry.

-• Esther Simon (she/her/hers) is a third-year undergraduate student at Montclair State University pursuing a BA in Psychology and a minor in Creative Writing.
+• Esther Simon (she/her/hers) is a fourth-year undergraduate student at Montclair State University pursuing a BA in Psychology and a minor in Creative Writing.
 In the future, she hopes to further her studies and obtain a doctoral degree in Psychology.
 Her research interests are clinical psychology and mental health in adolescents.

 ALUMNI